-EMS Service: Patient Name: DOB: / / Dat te of Exam: / / EMS Unit: Symptom Onset Date: / / Tin ne: Witı nessed by: Speech Ask patient to repeat the phrase: "The sky is blue in Pennsylvania" No numerical value □ Normal Speech □ Abnormal Speech Facial Palsy Ask patient to smile and show their teeth Absent (normal facial movement) Mild (some facial movement) Moderate to severe (little to no facial movement) 0 1 2 Arm Motor Function Ask patient to raise both arms, palms up, for 10 seconds Normal (no drift) to mild drift Moderate (able to lift arm, unable to hold for 10 secs) Severe (unable to lift either arm against gravity) 0 1 2 Leg Motor Function Ask patient to raise each leg, one at a time, and hold for 5 seconds Normal (no drift) to mild drift Moderate (able to lift leg, unable to hold for 5 secs) Severe (unable to lift either leg against gravity) 0 1 2 Head & Gaze Deviation Ask patient to move their eyes horizontally by tracking your finger and assess gaze deviation Absent (moves both eyes to track finger) Present (fixed or unable to shift gaze past midline) 0 1 Aphasia Ask patient to follow 2 commands: 1.
+EMS Service Patient Name: DOB: / / / Date of Exam: / / EMS Unit: Symptom Onset Date: 1 / Time: Witnessed by: Speech Ask patient to repeat the phras "The sky is blue in Pennsylvan No numerical value □ Normal Speech □ Abnormal Speech Facial Ask patient to smile and show teeth their Absent (normal facial movement) Mild (some facial movement) Moderate to severe (little to no facial movement) nt) 0 1 2 Arm Motor Function Ask patient to raise both arms, palms up, for 10 seconds Normal (no drift) to mild drift Moderate (able to lift arm, unable to hold for 10 secs) Severe (unable to lift either arm against gravity) 0 1 2 Leg Motor Function Ask patient to raise each leg, one at a time, and hold for 5 seconds Normal (no drift) to mild drift Moderate (able to lift leg, unable to hold for 5 secs) Severe (unable to lift either leg against gravity) Head & Gaze Deviation Ask patient to move their eyes horizontally by tracking your finger and assess gaze deviation Absent (moves both eyes to track finger) Present (fixed or unable to shift gaze past midline) Aphasia Ask patient to follow 2 commands: 1.
 Close your eyes 2.
 Make a fist (on unaffected side) Performs both tasks correctly Performs 1 task correctly Performs neither task correctly 0 1 2 Agnosia Determine if patient recognizes deficit: 1.
 Ask the patient (while pointing at affected arm): "Whose arms is this?"
-2. Ask the patient to clap their hands Recognizes arm & claps or recognizes inability to clap Cannot perform one of the tasks Cannot perform either task 0 1 2 If total is ≥5 and time from last known well to arrival at the closest Primary Stroke Center will be >3 hours, contact Medical Command for consideration of transport to a facility capable of performing endovascular interventions. : Patient's Next of Kin: Relationship: Phone Number: Notes:
+2. Ask the patient to clap their hands Recognizes arm & claps or recognizes inability to clap Cannot perform one of the tasks Cannot perform either task 0 1 2 If total is ≥5 and time from last known well to arrival at the hours, contact Medical Command for consideration of trendovascular interventions.
+Patient's Next of Kin: Relationship: Phone Nu ımber: Notes: , •